Immigration 101 for Staff and Faculty

 Know the student’s immigration status.
 Students in the U.S. may have a variety of statuses.

 Some may be here for another reason besides studying, but are allowed to attend classes in their current status.
 In these cases, study is not necessary maintain their immigration status and is considered “incidental to status” (e.g., H-1B, H-4, J-2, E’s, etc.).
 Unlimited study (part or full-time) or not studying at all would be acceptable for these students.

 Some types of immigration statuses do not allow studying, so in order to begin studying the future student would have to leave and re-enter in a student status or change their status within the United States.
 Examples of statuses that do not allow study are B tourists and business visitors, and F-2 dependents of F-1 students.
 Students in categories that do not allow study would be considered in violation of their immigration status if they begin study before their status is changed.

-Check out the SEVP Handout: Nonimmigrants: Who Can Study? (pdf) that lists visa types and if those in that status are eligible to study.
-Remember to refer students to the International Programs and Services Office (Clark 543 or 924-5920) if they have any questions!
+Check out the SEVP Handout: Non-immigrants: Who Can Study? (pdf) that lists visa types and if those in that status are eligible to study.
+Remember to refer students to the International Student and Scholar Services Office (Clark 543 or 924-5920) if they have any questions!